Sitting Ducks (TV series)

-Sitting Ducks is an animated children's television series based on the 1977 "Sitting Ducks" lithograph and the 1998 children's book of the same name, created by the poster artist Michael Bedard.
+Sitting Ducks is a children's television series based on the 1977 "Sitting Ducks" lithograph and the 1998 children's book of the same name, created by the poster artist Michael Bedard.
 The series first premiered internationally before debuting in the United States on Cartoon Network; reruns also aired on Qubo from 2007 until 2012.

 The show lasted for two seasons each comprising thirteen episodes, with the last episode shown on July 5, 2003.

 Synopsis

 Sitting Ducks stars Bill, a duck who likes to hang out with his socially outcast best friend Aldo, the alligator.
 The duration of the show revolves around the daily life of the two, while also having the two seek to overcome the stigma between duck and gator-kind in their world and bring forth tolerance between the two species.
 The citizens of Ducktown are taught to fear and treat the alligators as monsters, while the alligators of Swampwood are taught to eat ducks, and ducks only; both of these ideas are an integral part of the culture of both respective towns.

-Bill seeks leisure in planes (due in part to his passion for flying and the art behind it) and painting, but more often than not he's constantly pestered by the likes of Ed, Oly, and Waddle, his gluttonous next-door neighbors.
+Bill, a civilized, rational duck, seeks leisure in planes (due in part to his passion for flying and the art behind it) and painting, but more often than not he's constantly pestered by the likes of Ed, Oly, and Waddle, his gluttonous next-door neighbors.
 The brothers always mooch off of Bill and friends and use them for their own advantages; in essence, they are greedy, self-centered freeloaders.
-Bill also shares his apartment with Fred, a melancholy immigrant penguin from the region of Antarctica.
+Bill also shares his apartment building with Fred, a melancholy immigrant penguin from the region of Antarctica.

 Aldo, on the other hand, resides in Swampwood and is surrounded with temptations to consume ducks.
-He consistently overcomes this instinct (though he once let it get the better of him and nearly ate several ducks), while also encountering resistance from fellow alligators who advise him to end his interspecies friendship with Bill; Aldo remains unwavering in his dedication to their relationship.
+He consistently overcomes this instinct (though, on rare occasions, he nearly eats ducks because his urges sometimes get the better of him), while also encountering resistance from fellow alligators who advise him to end his interspecies friendship with Bill; Aldo remains unwavering in his dedication to their relationship.

+Secondary characters such as Bev and Cecil provide support for the main characters in the show and also drive the narrative; Bev is the owner of the characters' main hangout spot, the Decoy Café, and has the second closest friendship with Aldo.
+Cecil is the "only dentist in a toothless town" while also acting as scientist and an inventor.
+Raoul is a Spanish crow who delivers snarky commentary on Bill and makes fun of his ambitions; he often looks down on ducks because while they can't fly, crows can.